gracelang/language/spec.md

     toBe || toBe.not

-In addition to `&&` and `||` taking boolean arguments, they also accept parmameterless blocks that return `Boolean`.
+In addition to `&&` and `||` taking boolean arguments, they also accept parameterless blocks that return `Boolean`.
 This gives them “short circuit” (a.k.a. "non-commutative") semantics.

 **Examples**